-Considering that there is no opportunity for a satellite downlink operation under an SRD regulation, when necessary, emission of remote orders from the satellite could be achieved by using other satellite bands.As an alternative, the article 4.4 of the Radio Regulations allows the national administrations to authorise satellite emissions outside space allocations.
-Nevertheless operations under article 4.4 of the Radio Regulations are subject to strict conditions as it is further detailed below and it is important to underline that a satellite system which operates under the article 4.4 could be in a situation where the targeted mission may be unachievable and cannot be used for its purpose.
+Considering that there is no opportunity for a satellite downlink operation under an SRD regulation, when necessary, emission of remote orders from the satellite could be achieved by using frequencies of satellite services.

+However, this case is similar to the above case for Earth-to-space transmissions and the same rules apply.
+Again, the assignment of frequencies under provision No. 4.4 of the Radio Regulations are subject to expressed conditions and it is important to underline that a satellite system which operates under provision 4.4 could be in a situation where the targeted mission may not be achievable and hence cannot be used for its purpose.

-In this context, it is recommended to authorise space to earth transmissions by using article 4.4 only for the purpose of experimentation, technical demonstrators, scientific research and short terms missions.
-In complement, the operation of commercial and long terms systems under article 4.4 should be discouraged and avoided as far as practicable.
+In this context, it is recommended to assign space-to-Earth transmissions under provision 4.4 only for the purpose of experimentation, technical demonstrators, scientific research and short terms missions.
+In complement, the operation of commercial and long terms systems under provision No. 4.4 should be discouraged and avoided as far as practicable (see also the separate paragraph on provision No. 4.4 further below).